szarzynski/GenDocAPI/README.md

 How to create documentation
 ----------------

-1. Create file with *.yml extension in `/src/yaml` destination
+1. Create file with *.yml extension in `/src/yaml`
 2. Type your documentation
 3. Add name of your file to array "files" in `/src/js/app.js`
 4. Compile using command